The Good, the Bad and the Ugly

 The film is known for Leone's use of long shots and close-up cinematography, as well as his distinctive use of violence, tension, and highly stylised gunfights.
-The plot revolves around three gunslingers competing to find a fortune in a buried cache of Confederate gold amid the violent chaos of the American Civil War (specifically the Battle of Glorieta Pass of the New Mexico Campaign in 1862) while participating in many battles, confrontations, and duels along the way.
-The film was the third collaboration between Leone and Clint Eastwood, and the second with Lee Van Cleef.
+The plot revolves around three gunslingers competing to find a fortune in a buried cache of Confederate gold amid the violent chaos of the American Civil War (specifically the Battle of Glorieta Pass of the New Mexico campaign in 1862) while participating in many battles, confrontations, and duels along the way.
+The film was the third collaboration between Leone and Eastwood, and the second of those with Van Cleef.

-The Good, the Bad and the Ugly was marketed as the third and final installment in the Dollars Trilogy, following A Fistful of Dollars and For a Few Dollars More.
+The Good, the Bad and the Ugly was marketed in the United States as the third and final installment in the Dollars Trilogy, following A Fistful of Dollars (1964) and For a Few Dollars More (1965).
 The film was a financial success, grossing over $38 million at the worldwide box office, and is credited with having catapulted Eastwood into stardom.
-Due to general disapproval of the spaghetti Western genre at the time, critical reception of the film following its release was mixed, but it gained critical acclaim in later years, becoming known as the "definitive spaghetti Western".
+Due to general disapproval of the spaghetti Western genre at the time, some critics dismissed the movie, but it soon garnered critical praise, and is now widely regarded as one of the greatest and most influential westerns of all time.

 Plot

-In 1862, during the American Civil War, a mercenary known as "Angel Eyes" interrogates former Confederate soldier Stevens, whom Angel Eyes is contracted to kill, about Jackson, a fugitive who stole a cache of Confederate gold.
-Learning Jackson's new alias "Bill Carson", Angel Eyes kills Stevens and then his employer Baker so he can find the gold himself.
-Bandit Tuco Ramirez is rescued from bounty hunters by a nameless drifter who is called "Blondie" by Tuco.
-Blondie delivers Tuco to the local sheriff to collect his $2,000 bounty.
-As Tuco is about to be hanged, Blondie severs Tuco's noose by shooting it and setting him free.
-The two escape on horseback and split the bounty.
-They repeat the process in other towns until Blondie grows weary of Tuco's complaints and strands him in the desert.

-Bent on revenge, and after one failed attempt with his gang, Tuco finally catches up with Blondie and force-marches him across the desert until Blondie collapses from dehydration.
-A runaway horse-drawn hospital ambulance arrives with several dead Confederate soldiers and a near-death Bill Carson, who promises Tuco $200,000 in Confederate gold, buried in a grave in Sad Hill Cemetery, in exchange for help.
-When Tuco returns with water, Carson has died and Blondie slumped next to him, revealing that Carson recovered and told him the name on the grave before dying.
-Tuco poses as a Confederate soldier and takes Blondie to a nearby frontier mission to recover.
-At the mission, Tuco reunites with his brother, Pablo, who left his family when Tuco was young to become a priest.
-Their meeting does not go well; they become hostile and engage in a physical confrontation.
-Tuco and Blondie subsequently leave the monastery.